007revad/Synology_enable_sequential_IO/README.md

 ### Description

-Enables sequential I/O for your SSD caches, like DSM 6 had.
+Enables sequential I/O for your SSD caches, like DSM 6 had when you unticked the "Skip sequential I/O" option.

 **Note:** Monitor your NVMe drive and 10G card temperature.
 There have been reports online that enabling sequential I/O for an SSD cache can cause a 10G network card to overheat (which may be why Synology disabled SSD cache sequential I/O from DSM 7 onwards).
 It will also wear out the NVMe drive(s) much faster.